AlixWang/FE-Daily/english-learning/daily-dictation-101-200.md

 you dipped the chip, you took a bite. and you dipped again.

 # 2024-09-30
+be careful with the car.
+And don't more the seat.
+I've got it right where I like it.

+2 and 10.
+Don't peel out.
+I won't.

 # 2024-10-01
 # 2024-10-02
 # 2024-10-03